 - By count—When you analyze a particular dataset, you often want to find outliers of the number of features in each aggregation area across your study area.
-For instance, you might want to find outliers where the highest numbers of crimes have happened in generally low crime areas or where the lowest numbers of crimes have occurred in high crime areas in order to maximize the effect of your allocated resources.
+For instance, you can find outliers where the highest numbers of crimes have occurred in generally low crime areas or where the lowest numbers of crimes have occurred in high crime areas to maximize the effect of your allocated resources.

 - By intensity—On the other hand, analyzing and understanding patterns that take into account underlying distributions that influence a particular phenomenon can also be meaningful.
 This concept is often referred to as normalization, or the process of dividing one numeric attribute value by another to minimize differences in values based on the size of areas or the number of features in each area.
-For instance, with crime, you might want to understand where there are outliers or clusters of high and low numbers of crimes that take into account the underlying population.
-In that case, you would count the number of crimes in each area (whether that area is a fishnet grid or a different area dataset) and divide that total number of crimes by the total population in that area.
-This would give you a crime rate, or the number of crimes per capita.
-Finding outlier areas of crime per capita answers a different question that can also help guide decision-making.
+For instance, with crime, you may want to understand where there are outliers or clusters of high and low numbers of crimes that take into account the underlying population.
+In that case, you can count the number of crimes in each area (whether that area is a fishnet grid or a different area dataset) and divide that total number of crimes by the total population in that area.
+This gives you a crime rate, or the number of crimes per capita.
+Finding outlier areas of crime per capita answers a different question that can also help guide decision making.

 Both ways of analyzing the data in your study area are valid; it just depends on what question you are asking.

-When you choose to Divide by Esri Population, the population data from the Esri Demographics Global Coverage is used.
-Be sure to look at the resolution of the data available for the area that you are interested in to make sure that it is compatible with the size of the areas that are being enriched (either aggregation areas you provide or fishnet squares being created).
+When you choose the Divide by parameter for Esri Population, the population data from the Esri Demographics Global Coverage is used.
+Confirm that the resolution of the data available for the area that you are interested in is compatible with the size of the areas that are being enriched (either aggregation areas you provide or fishnet squares being created).

 The output from the Find Outliers tool is a map.
 For the points or the areas in this result layer map, those in dark red and dark blue indicate statistically significant outliers in your study area.
 Those in light blue and pink indicate statistically significant clustering.
-Points or areas displayed using beige, on the other hand, are not outliers or part of any statistically significant cluster; the spatial pattern associated with these features could very likely be the result of random chance.
-Sometimes the results of your analysis will indicate that there aren't any statistically significant outliers or clusters at all.
-This is important information to have.
+Points or areas displayed using beige, on the other hand, are not outliers or part of any statistically significant cluster; the spatial pattern associated with these features may be the result of random chance.
+Sometimes the results of your analysis will indicate that there are no statistically significant outliers or clusters at all.
+This is important information.
 When a spatial pattern is random, you have no clues about underlying causes.
 In these cases, all of the features in the results layer will be beige.
-However, when you do find statistically significant outliers or clustering, those locations are important clues about what might be creating the phenomenon.
+However, when you do find statistically significant outliers or clustering, those locations are important clues about what may be creating the phenomenon.
 For example, finding statistically significant spatial outliers of high cancer rates associated with certain environmental toxins can lead to policies and actions designed to protect people.
 Similarly, finding low outliers of childhood obesity associated with schools promoting after-school sports programs can provide strong justification for encouraging these types of programs more broadly.

 The analysis options you selected require a minimum of 60 points to compute hot and cold spots.